 - Talk to you about your individual needs and preferences.

 - Invite your spouse or other close relatives to join sessions.

 - Work with you to establish a treatment plan based on your personal lifestyle.

 - Provide you with advice for how to manage hearing loss in daily life.

-View information on Tinnitus click here and Hyperacusis click here.
+View information on Tinnitus click here and Hyperacusis (Sound Sensitivity) click here.

 We also run a Specialist Hearing Clinic for adults with complex hearing losses or co-existing conditions and your GP can refer you to be seen on this clinic.
 Please click here for more information.

-You can collect hearing aid batteries from Warwick Hospital, Stratford Hospital and Ellen Badger Hospital without and appointment between the receptions opening times.
+You can collect hearing aid batteries from Warwick Hospital, Stratford Hospital and Ellen Badger Hospital without an appointment between the reception’s opening times.
 We also have battery centres in the local area please click here for full details.
 If you cannot get to our battery centres, we offer a postal service for battery collection.
-Please send your battery card in to us with self-addressed, stamped envelope and we will post your batteries back to you
+Please send your battery card in to us with self-addressed, stamped envelope and we will post your batteries back to you.

 Hearing aid repairs and ongoing support